econVue

 The discount to NAV (net asset value) is also enormous in US markets, reaching 19.3% as of Jan 30, closer to the crypto ETF discounts such as GBTC to Bitcoin than to precious metals.
 What this uptick means is that SLV ( the iShares Silver Trust) is trading almost 20% below the value of the physical silver it holds; historically this discount has been only 1-2%.
 In the absence of a remarkable decline in industrial demand, this kind of movement signals liquidity stress.
 Traders are describing this as a “six-sigma shock” or a statistical outlier.
 Especially since silver, unlike gold, is not a balance sheet stabilizer; it has a dual use as a speculative asset and an industrial commodity.

-What happened on Friday?
+What happened last Friday?
 As Jim Bianco notes on X:

 ❝ Yesterday’s 19% discount to NAV broke the record set on 10/10/2008, the day the TARP was introduced during the Global Financial Crisis…It doesn’t mean we will automatically see a firm fail, but the silver market needs to correct itself quickly; otherwise, it probably will.